gusgordon/electric_jet/README.md

 ### Flight engines

 The propulsion is assumed to be, effectively, electric compressors connected to a nozzle.
 Air is decelerated in an inlet which raises the pressure.
 A multi-stage axial compressor further raises the pressure, and the air is accelerated out of a nozzle (converging nozzle for subsonic flow, or converging-diverging nozzle for supersonic flow).
-The engines would be positioned along the trailing edge of the wings.
+The engines would be positioned along the trailing edge of the wing.

 Like the VTOL system, many smaller engines can be used to provide improved reliability.
 [Boundary layer ingestion](https://en.wikipedia.org/wiki/Boundary_layer#Boundary_layer_ingestion) may be feasible if many smaller engines (with smaller compressor diameters) are embedded in the trailing edge of the aircraft.